Ontario Scholar: History

 Prior to the elimination of Grade 13 in 2003, qualification was based on Grade 13 courses.
 From 1984 to 2003, the qualification process used Ontario Academic Credit (OAC) courses.
 In the 1960s, Ontario Scholars received an award of $400.
 During the 1970s and 1980s, a $100 monetary award from the Province of Ontario was presented to Ontario Scholars along with their certificate.
-Today, students only receive a certificate.
+As of 2009, students are only entitled to a certificate.

 Relation to grade inflation

 The number of Ontario Scholars has steadily increased since the 1960s.
 During those years, only around 5% of Ontario students were Ontario Scholars, with an average of 80% over seven of their grade 13 courses.
 By the 1990s, that number had risen to 40%, and currently sits at over 60% of graduates being Ontario Scholars with an 80% average or greater over their best six grade 12 courses.
-This is seen by some as evidence of the harmful effects of grade inflation, which results in higher standards to enter university, but more importantly, it represents a mismatch of performance and evaluation.
-The increase in the number of Ontario Scholars is connected with the removal of the standardized provincial exams, known as "departmentals".
+The higher percentage of students becoming an Ontario Scholar has been correlated with higher entrance requirements at universities.